Wild Wild World

 Wild Wild World is a 1960 Warner Bros.
 Merrie Melodies cartoon directed by Robert McKimson.
 The short was released on February 27, 1960.

 Plot

 Cave Darroway presents a recently discovered "film documentary of the Geo-Goshical Year 75,000,000 B.C.".
 In the documentary, as three cavemen try to kill a dinosaur, the discovery of fire, transportations, use of the boomerang, entertainment, a haircut, department stores and the use of its elevator are comically shown.
 Finally the three cavemen from earlier try to kill a dinosaur again, but it shows them a sign that says "Friday (fish day)".
 They then decide to fish, but are swallowed by the fish.

 The documentary ends and Cave Darroway decides to take a coffee break.
 However, when he gets into an elevator, it turns out that it works like the one seen earlier in the documentary.
+Namely, the cable is simply cut and the car plummets to the ground, with a sign being shown, "Elevator: Good to the Last Drop," that shakes at the resulting crash.

 Production notes

 Wild Wild World is a spoof of the 1955-58 television series Wide Wide World, hosted by Dave Garroway.
 In the cartoon, "Cave Darroway" presents a recently discovered film taken during the Cro-Magnon era.
 Because of the long lead time in producing an animated cartoon, the television program which inspired the cartoon had already been canceled when the cartoon was released.